makelab-kaist/makelab.github.io/_pages/join.md

 ## TL;DR

+- If interested in joining the lab, let us know by filling [this form](https://forms.gle/i1aJLuJLCiLXvmGL7)
 - We are **looking for grad students** interested in interactive systems, VR, haptics and robots, digital fabrication, etc...
 - MS and Ph.D. students are **fully funded** and receive a government scholarship plus a lab stipend
 - MS is **2** years, Ph.D. is **4** years, and the MS+PhD combined program is **5** years